Winchester, Virginia: Record manufacturing

 Winchester was home to Capitol Records' East Coast Pressing Plant.
 Capitol Records Distribution Corporation announced in 1968 the purchasing of land in Winchester, Va for a new record processing plant.
-Along with this plant they built several houses, bought a few small business and later built a tape production plant.
+Along with this plant they built several houses, bought a few small businesses and later built a tape production plant.
 The Winchester plant began construction in 1968 and production in 1969.
 The plant initially had a workforce of 250 people.
-This plant complemented the other existing manufacturing facilities of Capitol Records in Scranton, PA, Jacksonville, FL and Los Angeles, CA.

-In 1969 Capitol Records' Pressing Plant in Scranton began phasing out its vinyl manufacturing in favor of the new Winchester plant.
-Records pressed here include the Beatles' Abbey Road, Simon and Garfunkel's The Concert in Central Park and Richard Pryor's self-titled album.
+This plant complemented the other existing manufacturing facilities of Capitol Records in Scranton, PA, Jacksonville, FL and Los Angeles, CA. In 1969 Capitol Records' Pressing Plant in Scranton began phasing out its vinyl manufacturing in favor of the new Winchester plant.
+Records pressed here include Talking Heads' Remain in Light, Dead Boys' Young, Loud and Snotty, and Yoko Ono's Fly.
 Capitol Records announced in late 1987 that it would end tape duplicating production in the US, in favor of offshore manufacturing, including in Winchester by early 1988, putting more than 500 employees out of work when they closed the Winchester plant.